-Work at Fort Union involved a multi-year salvage/research project sponsored by the Midwest Archeological Center, National Park Service (MWAC).
 Excavations by MWAC personnel between 1985 and 1988 focused on remains of structural features within the original fort complex.
-During 1988 and 1989, parts of the fort were reconstructed directly upon the original Fort Union archeological deposit.
+During 1988 and 1989, parts of the fort were reconstructed directly upon the original Fort Union archaeological deposit.

 The reports on the 1988 investigations at Fort Union were organized by excavation block, including Block 15 (Peterson 2002a), Block 16 (Peterson 2002b), Block 18 (Cabak and Groover 2002), and Block 20 (Thiel 2003).
 No evidence of a prehistoric component was found at the north end of the west palisade (Block 15).
 However, flaking debris amid historic debitage, and possible Native American features were found on either side of the west palisade (Block 16).
 Peterson (2002) suggests this is the result of a historic Native American occupation within Fort Union.
 Block 18 consisted of the 1833 south palisade, the southwest corner of the 1828 palisade, and the 1850s blacksmith shop.
 Artifacts and features indicate production by Euro-Americans and Native Americans.
 Pits and pit-like features with fire-cracked rock were observed in levels dating before 1828 or the Pre-Fort Period (Cabak and Groover 2002).
 Pits also were present in levels dating to the First Fort Period (1828-1833) (ibid.).